Location of Adventure

 Important Information About This Trip

 Madagascar’s varied ecosystems offer a range of natural encounters.
 We will walk in the rainforests (which can be hot and humid), take wildlife viewing boat rides and may even have the chance to snorkel (for those who desire).
 Participation in all physical activities is not mandatory.
 We ask our guests to understand that the accommodations in Madagascar are not, collectively, of the standard that may be found in other, more established safari countries.
 Some lodgings are relatively luxurious while others are plain but clean and comfortable.
 In all cases, we have selected the best accommodation available at each location.
-On these trips changes to the itinerary may occur in order to take advantage of conditions unique to the season and/or accommodate unexpected internal flight schedule changes; therefore, itineraries need to be rerouted or redesigned without notice.
+On these trips changes to the itinerary may occur in order to take advantage of conditions unique to the season and/or accommodate unexpected internal charter flight schedule changes; therefore, itineraries need to be rerouted or redesigned without notice.

 Since the areas we travel to on this trip are remote and wild (that's why we go there!), we require medical evacuation insurance for our guests' safety.
 If you decline the medical evacuation insurance coverage offered by Natural Habitat, we request that you send us documentation of the independent coverage you have selected.
 We will add the cost of a medical evacuation policy to your tour invoice until you provide our office with proof of coverage including your insurance company's name, contact number and your individual policy number.
 Thank you for understanding that our policy exists exclusively in the interest of our guests' safety.